webeweb/jquery-querybuilder-bundle/README.md

 Integrate jQuery QueryBuilder with Symfony2.

-> IMPORTANT NOTICE: This bundle is still under development.
+> IMPORTANT NOTICE: This package is still under development.
 Any changes will be
 > done without prior notice to consumers of this package.
 Of course this code
 > will become stable at a certain point, but for now, use at your own risk.